The fruity, citrus nuances in combination with spicy undertones give a full, well balanced flavour to this delightful single origin coffee.

 Their coffee is so good that Puro now buys all of their harvest.

-For us at Puro, COCREBISTOL are much more than a coffee supplier, they have become close friends, allies and partners in the Puro Coffee Plantation or Finca de Puro Café as it is known locally.
+For us at Puro, COCREBISTOL are much more than a coffee supplier, they have become close friends, allies and partners in the Puro Coffee Farm or Finca de Puro Café as it is known locally.